referbruv/role-policy-authorization-sample/README.md

 * Clean Architecture with separated tiers for better encapsulation
 * Declared repositories for encapsulating the database logic
 * Demonstrated Requirements and Authorization Handlers
+* Mechanism to authenticate and generate JWT Token with Role claim
 * Updated to latest stable .NET 5

 # Read the complete article to learn more: